gullerya/sign-pad/docs/api.md

 | Attribute | Property  | Type      | Description |
 |-----------|-----------|-----------|-------------|
 | `empty`   | `empty`   | `boolean` | `true` (attribute present) when the signature surface is empty, otherwise `false` (attribute absent) |

+Additionally, `sign-pad` is suited for a simple CSS styling:
+- use `color` to set an ink color of the drawing pen
+- use `background` for a simple back-fill (saving the slot for a complex HTML, if/when needed)

+Note, however, that those adjustments will have visual effect only.
+In order to affect the color or back-fill of the exported drawing use dedicated API, as described below.

 ## Methods